 Berkeley, CA-based composer, bassist and producer Lisa Mezzacappa (music, electric & acoustic bass) has been an active part of California’s vibrant music community for nearly 20 years.
 Her activities as a composer and ensemble leader include ethereal chamber music, electro-acoustic works, avant-garde jazz, music for groups from duo to large ensemble, and collaborations with film, dance, and visual art.
 Recent projects include Cosmicomics, a suite for electro-acoustic jazz sextet based on Italo’s Calvino’s stories about the origins of the cosmos; Organelle, a chamber work for improvisers grounded in scientific processes on micro and cosmic scales; Glorious Ravage, an evening-length song cycle for large ensemble and films drawn from the writings of Victorian lady adventurers; and Touch Bass, a collaboration with choreographer Risa Jaroslow for three dancers and three bassists.
-She also co-leads the community improvisation ensemble, the duo B. Experimental Band, with drummer Jason Levis, as part of the monthly Do-Over Music series in Oakland, CA. Photo: Tim Rowe
+She also co-leads the community improvisation ensemble, the duo B. Experimental Band, with drummer Jason Levis.
+Photo: Tim Rowe

 Beth Lisick (libretto, narrator) is a writer, actor and storytelling producer from the San Francisco Bay Area, currently living in New York.
 As an author, she has published six books including the novel Edie on the Green Screen (2020), the memoir collection Yokohama Threeway and Other Small Shames (2014), the New York Times bestselling comic memoir Everybody Into the Pool (2005), and the gonzo self-help manifesto and national bestseller Helping Me Help Myself (2008).
 With a grant from the Creative Work Fund, she collaborated on a chapbook series called Tell You What (2012) with the artists at Creativity Explored, a studio and gallery for artists with developmental disabilities.
 Beth’s acting credits include a role on the Emmy-winning Amazon series Transparent and lead roles in numerous independent films screened at Cannes, Sundance, Tribeca, and the San Francisco International Film Festival.
 She does voiceover work for museums, including the Smithsonian, The Metropolitan Museum of Art, and SFMOMA.
 Photo: Amy Sullivan

-Oakland-based vocalist Melody Jeune Ferris (Theresa) grew up singing in choirs, and studied music performance at Mills College.
+Oakland-based vocalist Melody Jeune Ferris (Theresa, aka TRex) grew up singing in choirs, and studied music performance at Mills College.
 She has performed and recorded the gnarly and uncategorizable music of composer Aaron Novik, most notably in his groups Thorny Brocky and Frowny Frown.
 She has also appeared with Karina Denike, Dominique Leone and Lily Taylor, and in the tropicália-influenced Bay Area band, Killbossa.

 Aurora Josephson (choir) is a musician and visual artist who currently resides in Portland, Oregon.
 Building on a foundation of operatic training and both a BA and MFA degrees in Music Performance from Mills College, she has forged a bold and unique vocal style.
 To unleash the limitless range of sonic possibilities in the voice, Josephson employs a variety of extended and unconventional techniques drawn from the worlds of contemporary composition, improvisation and rock.
 She has performed and recorded with Alvin Curran, Gianni Gebbia, Henry Kaiser, Joelle Leandre and William Winant, and musical groups Big City Orchestra, the Flying Luttenbachers, the Molecules, ROVA Saxophone Quartet and the Merce Cunningham Dance Company.